sstevens2/MDTP/4YCM/4YCM_Report.md

 Meeting: October 27th, 2015 in MSB 6503

 I am interested in understanding how bacterial populations diversify and form species.
-My work aims to better understand the forces that shape bacterial population structure by using the lakes as a model system.
+My work aims to better understand the forces that shape bacterial population structure using the lakes as a model system.
-The McMahon Lab metagenomic time series of many lakes is an ideal dataset for investigating how bacterial populations change through time.
+The McMahon Lab metagenomic time series of many lakes is an ideal dataset for investigating how wild bacterial populations change through time.

 ### Research Progress
 The manuscript I submitted last year has been published in ISMEJ.